Download Careers360 App

 Yolk Sac

 This is the sac that provides early nourishment to the embryo before the complete development of the placenta.
-It also forms blood cells throughout the early development.
+It also forms blood cells throughout early development.

 Allantois

 The allantois acts as a storage sac where waste products are stored and transported.
-Apart from the umbilical cord, it also forms from this layer and forms part of the chorion which participates in gas exchange.
+Apart from the umbilical cord, it also forms from this layer and forms part of the chorion, which participates in gas exchange.

-Functions Of The Extraembryonic Layers
+Functions of the Extraembryonic Layers

 Protection

-Amnion: this layer cushions the embryo against mechanical shocks and temperature fluctuations.
+The amnion helps cushion the embryo against mechanical shocks and temperature fluctuations.

 Nourishment